suryanshkushwaha/react-vite-Password-Manager/README.md

 - 📱 Responsive design

 ## Getting Started
 Choose the version that best suits your needs:
 - For local storage version, check out the [PassOP directory](./passop/README.md)
-- For MongoDB version, check out the [PassOP-MongoDB directory](./passop-mongo/README.md)
+- For MongoDB version, check out the [PassOP-MongoDB directory](./passop-mongodb/README.md)

-## License
+## Contributing

-This project is licensed under the MIT License - see the LICENSE file for details.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. For the local storage version, check details in the [PassOP Contributing Guide](./passop/README.md#contributing)
+2. For the MongoDB version, check details in the [PassOP-MongoDB Contributing Guide](./passop-mongodb/README.md#contributing)